movingHera/Recommended-system-for-Clothing-and-Accessories/README.md

 Output everything in JSON format

-Product with the similar items and there percentage
+Productids with the similar items and there percentage similarity